15. IPU host embeddings¶

 On the IPU, large embeddings can be stored in host memory with the CPU performing the lookup operations (and update operations during training) in conjunction with the IPU.
 This functionality supports both inference and training.

 During execution the IPU will synchronize with the host and send indices (and possibly update values) to the host CPU.
-The CPU will then perform the lookup or update operation in a callback operation before returning the result to the IPU.
+The CPU will then perform the lookup or update operation in a callback before returning the result to the IPU.
 The IPU will then carry on execution.

 Applications access this functionality through the